-Polar has stated they will enable Bluetooth Smart power meter support starting in June 2014.
+Polar has stated they will enable Bluetooth Smart power meter support starting later in 2014.
 This will be in conjunction with an update to the transmission technology for their Polar/Look Keo power system (today, that system uses POLAR W.I.N.D.).
 They have confirmed that they will support the standard Bluetooth Smart power meter spec, which is currently used by Stages Power for their dual ANT+/Bluetooth Smart product, and in the last few weeks, by PowerTap for Bluetooth Smart-only PowerTap hub caps.

 C’mon, you must have something else geeky cool that didn’t fit?

 It’s true, I do.
 For the real geeks in the crowd, the V650 (along with the V800) will include Bluetooth Smart sensor relay/broadcasting.
 This means that if you attach a HR strap to the V650, it will actually rebroadcast that transmission as another BLE HR strap.
 This is useful for group-based sessions, and for folks who may have secondary apps/devices that want to connect to the same HR strap.
 In the case of the V650, they see a scenario where the coach could be in a follow-car and want to follow along on the data.